jitterted/ensembler/project.md

     - Name
     - Date/time (including time zone)
     - Duration
     - Topic
     - Number of people registered

 1. View details of a huddle

-   Requires Huddles to have identifiers to be inserted into the URI
+   (DONE) Requires Huddles to have identifiers to be inserted into the URI

     - Participant details
       - Name
+      - Email address
       - GitHub username
-      - Email address
       - Discord username
-      - New to group?
+      - New to group

-    - Goals of the huddle (i.e., what's the mission)
+    - Goals (one or more) of the huddle (i.e., what's the mission)

-1. Schedule a new huddle
+1. (DONE) Schedule a new huddle